Precision Sound Reproducers

 something wrong with a good external amplifier and passive cross-over

 done with only passive components.
-So we have no other choice.
+Furthermore passive cross-over

-filters do indeed also in general present challenges for precise sound
+filters do indeed often present challenges for precise sound

 Q: I am interested.
 Where can I listen to them?